 I have found the twill fabrics to be quite good.
-They’re thicker and don’t show your undershirt’s presence, while still feeling nice on the skin.
+They’re thicker and don’t show your undershirt’s presence, while still feeling good on the skin.

 The chambray shirt I have feels sturdy but still soft on the skin.
 It is probably the best feeling of the fabrics I’ve tried from CT.

 I don’t wear it much, however, as the collar is too short for my liking on the Weekend series of casual shirts (measures around 7cm collar point length).